tim-koko/website/content/en/blog/20240918-kubevirt-training.md

 We are convinced of the technology's potential, find the Kubernetes API-first approach particularly exciting and believe that KubeVirt can enable significant cost savings both in terms of licensing and infrastructure.
 Additionally, KubeVirt lays the foundation for the unification and optimization of operational processes.

-For these reasons, we have spent the past few months working closely with our partner [acend](https://acend.ch) to develop a comprehensive two-day training.
+For these reasons, we have spent the past few months working closely with our partner [acend](https://acend.ch/trainings/kubevirt/) to develop a comprehensive two-day training.

 ### What is KubeVirt?

 KubeVirt is an extension of Kubernetes that follows the Operator pattern.
 Originally launched by Red Hat in 2016, KubeVirt has been available as open source software since 2017.
-On September 6, 2019, KubeVirt was accepted into the Cloud Native Computing Foundation (CNCF) and reached the Incubating maturity level on April 19, 2022, highlighting its significance in the cloud-native ecosystem.
+KubeVirt was then accepted into the Cloud Native Computing Foundation (CNCF) and reached the Incubating maturity level in 2022, highlighting its significance in the cloud-native ecosystem.

 KubeVirt enables the operation of traditional virtual machines (VMs) alongside container workload on the same infrastructure.
 Its full potential is unfolded when deployed directly on bare metal environments.